pgrynfelder/anglican-jupyter/README.md

 Requires docker or podman.

-To run the jupyter server, just execute `run.sh` (or run the commmands below in your shell of choice)
+To run the jupyter server, just execute `run.sh` (or run the commands below in your shell of choice)

 ```sh
 docker build . -t anglican-jupyter